 On the other hand, a lien claim that’s enforceable against just the original/current owner can be filed within 2 years of completion of the last lienable work to the project.

-B. Where to file an Illinois mechanics lien
+Where to file a mechanics lien in Illinois

 There is one more optional step you can take to extract payment, and that is a Notice of Intent to Foreclose.
 This is like a final warning shot, that if payment isn’t made in x amount of days, you are willing to initiate a foreclosure action.